icgrp/ese532_handouts/ese532_handouts/hw3/homework_submission.md

     We will parallelize the application by processing half of each picture on core 0 and the other half on core 1, a form of coarse-grain, data-level parallelism.
     The initial implementation can be found in `hw3/assignment/coarse_grain`.
     We have parallelized `Scale` already for you.
+Note that there is no hyper-thread on ARM, so the core indices of **0 and 1** are used for `pin_thread_to_cpu` to access two different physical cores.
     1. Can we parallelize all streaming functions in our application, i.e.
         `Filter_horizontal`, `Filter_vertical`, `Differentiate`,
         and `Compress` in the same way as `Scale`?
 Motivate your